Breakfast daily, 9 lunches, 11 three-course dinners including a farewell dinner at Butchart Gardens

 Day 10 Whistler–Victoria

-This morning, enjoy a visit and private breakfast at the SQUAMISH LIL’WAT CULTURAL CENTRE, dedicated to the history and culture of the First Nations peoples.
+This morning, enjoy a visit and private breakfast at the SQUAMISH LIL’WAT CULTURAL CENTRE, dedicated to the history and culture of the First Nations people.
 Afterward, Victoria awaits!
 Board a BC FERRY for a picturesque cruise to Vancouver Island and the charming, very British “Garden City” of Victoria.
 This afternoon, discover British Columbia’s capital on a city highlights tour.
 Later, perhaps stroll around the Parliament buildings or do some shopping.
 Enjoy dinner on your own at one of the many restaurants in this delightful harbor city.

 Day 11 Victoria